-At the heart of the IDSC Advanced Computing data services is the W.A.D.E.
-Storage Cloud, which currently provides over 7 PB of active data to the University of Miami research community ranging from small spreadsheets in sports medicine research, to multi-TB, high-resolution image files and NGS datasets.
+W.A.D.E.
+Storage Cloud currently provides over 7 PB of active data to the University of Miami research community ranging from small spreadsheets in sports medicine research, to multi-TB, high-resolution image files, and NGS datasets.
 W.A.D.E. is composed of four DDN storage clusters running the GPFS filesystem.
-The combination of IBM’s industrial strength filesystem and DDN’s high performance hardware gives researchers at UM the flexibility to process data on Pegasus and share that data with anyone, anywhere.
+The combination of IBM’s industrial-strength filesystem and DDN’s high-performance hardware gives researchers at UM the flexibility to process data on Pegasus and share that data with anyone, anywhere.

 Vault Secure Storage Service

-The Visualization Laboratory (Viz Lab) is a tool for all University of Miami students and faculty to present graphical and performance intensive 2D and 3D simulations.
-With a direct connection to all University Advanced Computing resources, the Viz Lab is the perfect tool for high-performance parallel visualization, data exploration, and other advanced 2D and 3D simulations.
-First time use of this space requires Orientation with the IDSC Advanced Computing support team.
-For more information about orientation sessions and Viz Lab reservations, click here.
+The Visualization Laboratory (Viz Lab) allows University students and faculty to present graphical and performance-intensive 2D and 3D simulations.
+With a direct connection to all University advanced computing resources, the Viz Lab is the perfect tool for high-performance parallel visualization, data exploration, and other advanced 2D and 3D simulations.

 The Viz Lab is built around a Cyviz 5×2 20 Megapixel Native display wall and Mechdyne 2×2 passive 3D display wall.
 On these impressive high-resolution displays, users are able to present their work at a paramount level while analyzing details at a granular level.

-The Viz Lab sits directly on the Research Network, providing 10Gb/sec network access to the Storage Cloud, Triton and Pegasus Supercomputers, and all other Advanced Computing resources.
-It was built with the focus to interpret real-world scenarios such as computational modelling, simulation, analysis, visualization of natural and synthetic phenomena for dynamic engineering, biomedical, epidemiological, and geophysical applications.
+The Viz Lab sits directly on the research network, providing 10Gb/sec network access to the storage cloud, Triton and Pegasus Supercomputers, and all other advanced computing resources.
+It was built with the focus to interpret real-world scenarios such as computational modeling, simulation, analysis, visualization of natural and synthetic phenomena for dynamic engineering, biomedical, epidemiological, and geophysical applications.

 The 3D display wall supports stereoscopic 3D, for users looking to captivate audiences with something a little more eye-popping or simply looking to add depth to their work.
 It is composed of four 46-inch ultra-thin LCD Planar panels and supports resolutions up to 5120 x 2880.